aidanscannell/academic-kickstart/content/post/bayesian-machine-learning/index.md

 I have to say, Baye's theorem is pretty cool!
 It allows us to use any knowledge or belief that we already have about a system to help us calculate the probability of an event.
 For example, if we wanted to find the probability of a coin toss being heads, Baye's rule gives us the tools to use our prior knowledge of the likelihood of the coin toss being heads.
-We'll be going into more detail throughout the post but for now all you need to know is that Baye's theorem allows us to update the probability of a hypothesis as we receive more evidence or information.
+All you need to know is that Baye's theorem allows us to update the probability of a hypothesis as we receive more evidence or information.
 Mathematically Baye's theorem is defined as,

 \\[
 P(hypothesis | data)=\frac{P(data |hypothesis) P(hypothesis)}{P(data)}.
 \\]
-Mathematical definitions can often be hard to understand without an example so we will get stuck into an example from a ML point of view.
+Mathematical definitions can often be hard to understand so let's get stuck into a machine learning example.

 ## A Bayesian Coin Toss {#a-bayesian-coin-toss}